csacanam/voulti-instant-payouts/README.md

 ## ⚙️ MVP Scope

-The MVP focuses on two simple flows:
+The MVP focuses on a simple flow:

 - **Single Payout:** A merchant sends one payment in PYUSD, and the recipient instantly receives the equivalent in their local stablecoin.
-- **Bulk Payouts:** The merchant executes **multiple payouts in one click**, distributing PYUSD into cCOP, BRLA, and MXNB across different networks.

-Both flows are tracked through a dashboard that displays:
+The flow is tracked through a dashboard that displays:

 - Current **PYUSD balance**
 - **Total paid** in USD